iuhiah/ip/docs/README.md

 Expected output:

 ```
-Goodbye!
+Bye!
 Hope to see you again soon!
 ```
 The program will exit shortly after.